How To Grow Calibrachoa: 10 Expert Tips For Thriving Plants

 Problem

-Knowing how to grow calibrachoa involves addressing issues like root rot, often caused by overwatering or poor drainage, to keep plants healthy and thriving.
+Knowing how to grow calibrachoa requires addressing issues such as root rot, often caused by overwatering or poor drainage, to keep plants healthy and thriving.

 Possible Causes

-- Excessive Moisture: Rot can result from the roots sitting in water due to overwatering or inadequate drainage.
+• Excessive Moisture: Rot can result when roots are waterlogged due to overwatering or inadequate drainage.

 Solution

-- Improve Drainage: Repot the plant in a well-draining pot with drainage holes.
-Ensure the soil is light and airy, such as a mix for hanging baskets or containers.
+• Improve Drainage: Repot the plant in a well-draining pot with drainage holes.
+Ensure the soil is light and airy, such as a hanging basket or container mix.

-- Reduce Watering: Water only when the soil has dried out slightly.
+• Reduce Watering: Water only when the soil has partially dried.

 Conclusion